kayvan-sh/Shrek-Run/README.md

 # Download and play
-Shrek run new version is now available! shrek version 2.1 with new features is here !
-You can [download Shrek Run version 2.1](https://drive.google.com/file/d/1caDnkSYFQu8MKFjO2JeLoAe3-7Egc7OV/view?usp=drivesdk) and enjoy!
+Shrek run new version is now available! shrek version 3.0 with new features like new leaderboard and new skin is here !
+You can [download Shrek Run version 3.0](https://drive.google.com/file/d/1caDnkSYFQu8MKFjO2JeLoAe3-7Egc7OV/view?usp=drivesdk) and enjoy !

 # Notes
-- New leader board and online mode server isnt very stable and its recommended to play offline and when you want to see leader board and check for a update play online mode .
-For this reason if you have trouble entering game in online mode, you can close game and open again to improve speed and stability .
-I try to make it stabler in next updates .
+- The biggest part of a game is the community of that , I mean you !
+You can help Shrek Run by send me feedback and tell me bugs you found !
+Thanks 👍

 # Change Log
+**• 3.0**
+- Redeeming : you can get shrekial with codes from Kayvan !
+- New King of Shrek Run : now you can see 3 Top persons in Leader board instead of King of Shrek Run
+- New skin from Minecraft! watch out your self !
+- From now Shrek Run has Seasons ! you can read more from leaderboard in-game page !

 **• 2.1**
 - bugs fixed
 - new settings (enable/disable music)